titilda/appunti/Foundation of Operations Research(Master Degree)/index.md

 \overline{a}_{i1} & \dots & \overline{a}_{is}
 \end{bmatrix}
 $$
-Remember that we are in a vertex (so all non-basic to 0), and we want to se how much we can increase a non-basic before violating the positivity constraint.
+Remember that we are in a vertex (so all non-basic to 0), and we want to see how much we can increase a non-basic before violating the positivity constraint.

 So if we wish to increase the $x_s$ variable(from 0), this must hold: